jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

     - Varying Quanta of distance unit between two crossings
         - This rule is a part annihilation of the exaggerated convergence.

-I have to have a term for the piece of line in between two crossings: line segment.
+I might have a term for the piece of line in between two crossings: line segment.

 Do I need to cover proportionality of symbols here.
 I could.
 I could upgrade this subject to symbol metrics in general.